 2. Rotating cones use centrifugal force to transform the wine into a thin film;

-3. Nitrogen gas is fed into the bottom of the column.
+3. Under vacuum and at low temperatures, typically less than 30oC, steam that has been produced from wine is fed into the bottom of the column.
 When it comes into contact with the film, it extracts the wine’s delicate aromas and flavours and protects them from oxidization;

-4. The remaining liquid is passed through the column again, at a higher temperature to remove the alcohol;
+4. The remaining liquid is passed through the column again, at a temperature of approximately 35-40oC to remove the alcohol;

 5. The flavour and aroma essences are recombined with the de-alcoholized wine and blended with unfermented varietal grape juice (to replace lost volume), creating a wine with less than 0.5% alcohol by volume.